xanni/bardrr-agent/README.md

 ### Custom Events

-To trigger and have the Agent handle a custom event you need to import the agent and call the static `handleCustomEvent` method on it with a custom event type passed in as an argument.
+Custom events allow Bard users to create queryable events from very specific user actions on their site.
+To trigger a custom event, you need to import the Agent and call the static `handleCustomEvent` method on it with a string as an argument.
+This string is the custom event's type, and is used to query the custom event in the Bard user interface.

 ```javascript
 import Agent from "bardrr";